frc5024/ThriftyField/README.md

 On the scoring devices, navigate to [10.0.100.5:8080](http://10.0.100.5:8080) in firefox or chrome and tap on the **Scoring** tab at the top, then select the alliance that the divice will be inputting data for.

 ### Audience Diaplay
 On any computer hooked up to a projector or display, navigate to [10.0.100.5:8080](http://10.0.100.5:8080) in firefox or chrome, click on the **displays** tab, then select **Main**.
 Next, move this window to the secondary screen and press `f11` to go into fullscreen mode.
 Your mouse will be hidden when interacting with this window.
+If you are unable to hear game sounds, try enabling audio autoplay in your browser.

 ### Field Control
 On the field control computer, navigate to [10.0.100.5:8080](http://10.0.100.5:8080) in firefox or chrome then click on the **Field Control** tab at the top.